 Finsen NR (1896).
 Om Anvendelse i Medicinen af koncentrerede kemiske Lysstraaler.

-Gøtzsche P (2004).
+Gøtzsche PC (2004).
 Niels Finsen’s treatment for lupus vulgaris.
-James Lind Library (www.jameslindlibrary.org/articles/niels-finsens-treatment-for-lupus-vulgaris/)
+James Lind Library (https://www.jameslindlibrary.org/articles/niels-finsens-treatment-for-lupus-vulgaris/)

 Guardian (1929).
 Artificial light warning.
 15 March, p 17.

 Hall P (1930).
 Debate on actinotherapy.
 BMJ 1:149–50.

 Lawrence C (1985).
 Incommunicable knowledge: science, technology and the clinical art in Britain 1850–1914.
 Journal of Contemporary History 20:503–20.

 National Archive (1929).
 Walter Fletcher to Leonard Hill, 4 April, FD1/5054